 Please notify Trinity Church as soon as you know that you wish to get married here.
 Please do not publish a date or make any arrangements for a reception, etc. until the date and time are cleared with the Parish Office and one of the clergy has agreed to officiate.
 It is never too early to contact the church.

-Those who seek to be married affirm that they intend a life-long commitment to one another.
-The bride(s) and groom(s) are asked to sign a Declaration of Intention to enter into Christian marriage.
-Their vows are made in the presence of God and withing the Christian community.
-Therefore, it is requires that one, at least, of the parties must be a baptized Christian, that the ceremony be attested by at least two witnesses; and that the marriage conform to the laws of the State and the canons of this Church, (The Book of Common Prayer, page 422)
+Those who seek to be married must affirm that they intend a life-long commitment to one another.
+The two persons being married are required to sign a Declaration of Intention to enter into Christian marriage.
+Vows are made in the presence of God and within the Christian community.
+Therefore, it is required that one, at least, of the parties must be a baptized Christian, that the ceremony be attested by at least two witnesses; and that the marriage conform to the laws of the State of Ohio and the canons of this Church, (The Book of Common Prayer, page 422).

 If either person has been divorced or has experienced the legal dissolution of a marriage, the couple must meet with the clergy to decide if re-marriage is advisable.
 If the decision is made to proceed with marriage, the clergy must seek permission from the Bishop of the Episcopal Diocese of Southern Ohio (if a former spouse is still living.)
 In order for the priest to ask the Bishop’s consent, at least one of the parties to the proposed marriage must be a member of the Episcopal Church.
 The priest submits forms, including information from the couple.
-The procedure for seeking permission for re-marriage takes 60 days, and the wedding should not be announced until the permission has been received.
+The procedure for seeking permission for re-marriage takes 60 days, and the wedding may not be announced until the permission of the Bishop has been received.

 The couple will meet for pre-marital conversations with the priest who will officiate at the wedding.
 These meetings allow the couple to consider and discuss both practical and spiritual aspects of marriage, to understand the significance of the promises they will make, and to build a foundation for their life together.
 Planning the wedding ceremony is also included.
 The number of sessions required is at the discretion of the clergy.
 In exceptional circumstances, such as when the bride and groom live elsewhere, arrangements may be made for some of the counseling sessions to be held online or to have another priest provide the pre-marital counseling.
 If the pre-marital counseling is provided by another priest, a letter from the counseling clergy, stating that the counseling has been completed, must be presented to Trinity’s clergy before the ceremony.

-In addition to pre-marital counseling, you will be asked to speak with the Wedding
+addition to pre-marital counseling, you will be asked to speak with the Wedding

 The Book of Common Prayer of the Episcopal Church contains the service for The Celebration and Blessing of a Marriage (pages 423-432).
 Wedding ceremonies at Trinity Church follow this service.
-You should read through the service carefully as you being to think about your wedding.
+You should read through the service carefully as you begin to think about your wedding.
 Many parts of the ceremony, including the vows, are specified by the Prayer Book.
 Other aspects are variable, including Scripture lessons and customs such as giving away the bride.
-The wedding may or may not include a celebration of the Holy Eucharist as part of your wedding, but that is not required.
-Family and friends may be invited to read Scripture lessons or prayers.
+You may choose to include a celebration of the Holy Eucharist as part of your wedding, but that is not required.
+Family and friends may read Scripture lessons or lead prayers.
 The officiant will review the details of the service with you and guide you in making appropriate choices for your wedding service.

 An order of service allows those attending the wedding to follow and participate in the ceremony.
 Producing the order of service is the responsibility of the bride and groom.
-Before the final printing of the program, the officiant must review.
+Before the final printing of the program, the officiant must review the order of service.
 Finished copies of the order of service should be brought to the church at the time of the rehearsal.
 Trinity has several examples of Orders of Service used in the past to help guide you.

 Choosing flowers for your wedding will enhance the celebration and complement the beauty of the church itself.
 Speak with the Wedding Coordinator if you have any questions regarding floral arrangements.
 It is expected that you will provide flower arrangements for the high altar and that these arrangements will remain in the church for the following Sunday's worship services.
 A prayer of thanksgiving will be included in those services celebrating your involvement in our congregation.

 If aisle candles are used (see fees below), modest decorations may be attached to the wrought-iron candle stands.
 The florist, or a member of the wedding party, is responsible for removing the decorations from the candle stands after the ceremony.
-Decorative candles other than those provided by Trinity Church are not permitted (exception: Unity Candle, which you must provide if one is to be used).
+Decorative candles other than those provided by Trinity Church are not permitted.
+Unity candles are not a part of the Episcopal tradition.